valkey-io/valkey-rfc/PrefixACL.md

     VALKEYMODULE_PREFIX_CHECK_READ_ACCESS = 1,
 }

+int ValkeyModule_AclCheckKeyPrefixPermissions(
+    ValkeyModuleContext *ctx,
+    ValkeyModuleString **prefixes,
+    size_t prefix_count,
-int ValkeyModule_AclCheckKeyPrefixPermissions(ValkeyModuleContext *ctx, const char *prefix, size_t bytes, size_t flags)
+    size_t flags)
 ```

-The ```prefix``` parameter points to the byte string to check with its length specified by the ```bytes``` parameter.
+The ```prefixes``` parameter points to an array of byte strings to check.
+The number of elements in the array is in the prefix_count parameters.
 The ```flags``` indicates the type of access for the check.
 Currently only one flag is defined and it must be specified.

 The return value indicates whether access is permitted (C_OK) or not (C_ERR) for the current user.
 This API doesn't log anything or generate any security error message, that's the responsibility of the caller.

 The implementation of this command is straightforward.
-The prefix is matched against each key pattern in turn, if the pattern doesn't match the entire prefix (either with explicit characters or with globing) or if there are non-wildcard characters after the prefix then the match fails and C_ERR is returned.
+Each prefix is matched against each key pattern in turn, if the pattern doesn't match the entire prefix (either with explicit characters or with globing) or if there are non-wildcard characters after the prefix then the match fails and C_ERR is returned.
 Only if all of the patterns pass the test is C_OK returned.